ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-05_Building-Your-App/README.md

 Before you build, you will need to create a **free Expo account**.
 If you haven't already, do that [here](https://expo.io/signup).
 If you try to build without an account, you'll be asked to create one.

+## Running Windows?
-Running Windows?
-You must enable WSL (Windows Subsystem for Linux).
+Windows users must enable WSL (Windows Subsystem for Linux).
 To do this, open a powershell terminal as an Administrator :

 1) Click the Windows button in your taskbar.
 2) Type `powershell`